visha1Sagar/Practice/Multi-LLM RAG Powered QA Bot/readme.md

-# RAG based Question Answering Chatbot
+# Multi-LLM RAG Powered QA Bot

 This project implements a Retrieval-Augmented Generation (RAG) chatbot using the Langchain framework and Azure OpenAI services.
 The chatbot can answer various questions based on context retrieved from a PDF document and allows users to explore previous interactions.